Answers to Frequently asked Questions

 3. Who is the person responsible for children with SEN?

 Every teacher has the responsibility for children with SEN in their class.
-The SEN co-ordinator, Miss A Ferris, is the person responsible in ensuring this support meets the needs of the children and provides support and advice to teachers and parents where required.
+The SEN co-ordinator, Mrs A Spencer, is the person responsible in ensuring this support meets the needs of the children and provides support and advice to teachers and parents where required.
 The SEN Governor liaises with the SEN co-ordinator and monitors the work of the school regarding SEN provision and reports to the full governing body.

 5. How do I contact the person responsible for SEN or arrange to meet them?